kkartas/APILinker/docs/cookbook.md

 ## Implementing Robust Error Handling

 ### Problem
-You need reliable API integrations that can handle service outages, rate limiting, and temporary network issues.
+You need reliable API integrations that can handle service outages and temporary network issues.

 ### Solution
 Use APILinker's robust error handling and recovery system: